GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 of a matrix.
 The result is a matrix of shape 1x2.
 After this matrix is consumed, it will be crossed with the zipped vectors (creating 8 unique experiments).

-Mulitple matrices are allowed to be defined:
+Multiple matrices are allowed to be defined:

 .. code-block:: yaml
    :linenos: